USAJOBS/Help/faq/application/documents/resume/what-to-include.md

 Federal jobs often require that you have experience in a particular type of work for a certain period of time.
 You must show how your skills and experiences **meet the qualifications and requirements listed in the job announcement** to be considered for the job.

+### Include important contact information

+Don't forget to add current contact information.
+Most job applications require this information:
+* Address
+* Email
+* Phone number

+Read the job opportunity carefully to make sure you have included all required contact information.

 ### Include dates, hours, level of experience and examples for each work experience

 For each work experience you list, make sure you include:

 * Start and end dates (including the month and year).
 * The number of hours you worked per week.
-* The level and amount of experience--for instance, whether you served as a project manager or a team member helps to illustrate your level of experience.
+* The level and amount of experience—for instance, whether you served as a project manager or a team member helps to illustrate your level of experience.
 * Examples of relevant experiences and accomplishments that prove you can perform the tasks at the level required for the job as stated in the job announcement.
 Your experience needs to address every required qualification.

 #### Example

 **Program Analyst GS-343-11**
-January 2009 - Present
+January 2009—Present
 40 Hours/Week
 $63,000/Year